alexvision26/Graphs/projects/adventure/README.md

+After reaching a room with no unexplored nodes, backtrack to find a room with unexplored nodes'

+find the nearest unexplored exit

+Graph Terminology
+Nodes: rooms
+Edges: Exits

 ## Description

 You are provided with a pre-generated graph consisting of 500 rooms.
 You are responsible for filling `traversal_path` with directions that, when walked in order, will visit every room on the map at least once.